- 6 Week Strategy to Declutter Your Home

 WEEK 6 – Cosmetics, Medicines and ‘Sentimentals’

-I remember purchasing a stunning designer label compact of 20 eyeshadows.
-It looked so special on my bathroom vanity but I only ever used 3 colors!
-What a waste…but my sister loved it.
-So now it’s on her vanity cupboard.
+I remember buying a stunning designer-label compact of 20 eyeshadows.
+But I only ever used 3 colors.
+Such a waste…but my friend loved it!

 Try to pare down your cosmetics to only one of each thing…well maybe 2-3 lipsticks, but overall, you don’t want a Macy’s cosmetics department.